dgtlntv/protostar/README.md

 ## Setup and Usage

-1. Fork this repository to your GitHub account.
+1. Create a new repository using this repository as a template.
-2. Clone your forked repository:
+2. Clone the newly created repository to your local computer either with an app like [Github desktop](https://desktop.github.com/download/) or by running the following command:

 ```bash
 git clone https://github.com/your-username/cli-prototype.git
 cd cli-prototype
 ```

-3. Install dependencies:
+3. In the cloned repository install the dependencies:

 ```bash
 yarn install